gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

 This will make GitLab CI initialize (fetch) and update (checkout) all your submodules recursively.

+If git does not use the newly added relative URLs but still uses your old URLs, you might need to add `git submodule sync --recursive` to your `.gitlab-ci.yml`, prior to running `git submodule update --init --recursive`.
+This transfers the changes from your `.gitmodules` file into the `.git` folder, which is kept by runners between runs.

 In case your environment or your Docker image doesn't have Git installed, you have to either ask your Administrator or install the missing dependency
 yourself: